SUBSCRIBE TO OUR FREE NEWSLETTER

 Tuesday's action raises the stakes, and the pressure, on Kerry's State Department.
 Those who planned to be arrested locked themselves together on Kerry's doorstep.

-"For two years we have sent petitions, called the White House, and brought thousands of people to rally against this scandal, but Secretary Kerry has still not responded or done anything to stop it," said Kendall Mackey, national tar sands campaign manager with Energy Action Coalition and one of the main organizers of the event.
-"With our communities and our future on the line, we have no choice but to bring our message right to Secretary Kerry's front door to expose this dangerous and illegal scheme and urge him to put a stop to the Alberta Clipper pipeline."
+"For two years, we have sent petitions, called the White House, and brought thousands of people to rally against this scandal, but Secretary Kerry has still not responded or done anything to stop it," said Kendall Mackey, national tar sands campaign manager with Energy Action Coalition and one of the main organizers of the event.
+"With our communities and our future on the line, we have no choice but to bring our message right to Secretary Kerry's front door to expose this dangerous and illegal scheme and urge him to stop the Alberta Clipper pipeline."

 \u201c.@JohnKerry can't ignore Alberta Clipper.
 100+ ppl outside his house, 20 locked down on his doorstep #MidwestUnrest\u201d— Power Shift Network \u270a\ud83c\udffe\ud83c\udff3\ufe0f\u200d\ud83c\udf08 \ud83e\udeb6 (@Power Shift Network \u270a\ud83c\udffe\ud83c\udff3\ufe0f\u200d\ud83c\udf08 \ud83e\udeb6) 1440515121